 The scriptures teach we should avoid all extremes.
 Where is the Temperate Church that is hot toward Christ and cold toward worldliness?
 Where is the church that loves accountability but runs from pyramid scheme power structures?
 Where is the church that remembers the poor and widow and orphan but does not shout it from the roof tops or become a Christian UN?

-Where is the face of grace with the Wonderful Gospel of Good News to the world type church, that are not moralistic busybodies?
+Where is the face of grace with the Wonderful Gospel of Good News to the world type church, that are not merely moralistic busybodies?
 Where is the Temperate Church that longs for His appearing in the clouds but is equally effectively labouring with fervour and all contentment in the fields God has appointed her?
 God helps us His church!

 “It is good to grasp the one and not let go of the other.
 Whoever fears God will avoid all extremes.”